tanraya/playmo/README.md

 Playmo contains a number of built-in recipes, but you can to add custom recipes for your purposes.

 ## How to add custom recipes?

+There is only way to add custom recipes.
+Create own gem on top of Playmo!
+Seriously.
+Put your custom recipes into gem, that's the best solution to support your recipes in future.

+I'll tell you how to do it.

+First, you need to create a gem with Bundler:

+    $ bundle companyname-playmo

+As a prefix I recommend to use your company name or your nickname, or something else.
+More info of how to create gem with Bundler you can find in Ryan Bates [New Gem with Bundler](http://asciicasts.com/episodes/245-new-gem-with-bundler) episode.

+After the gem was generated you should fill your __gemspec__.
+Don't forget to add playmo dependency into __gemspec__ file:

+    s.add_dependency("playmo")

+Then paste this code into __lib/companyname-playmo.rb__ file:

+    require "playmo"

+    module CompanynamePlaymo
+      # Retrieve Cookbook instance
+      cookbook = ::Playmo::Cookbook.instance

+      # Example: Remove all recipes from Cookbook
+      # cookbook.delete_all

+      # Load custom recipes
+      Dir["#{File.dirname(__FILE__)}/companyname_playmo/recipes/*_recipe.rb"].each { |f| require f }
+    end

+__... to be continued ...__